-These new expectations, together with accelerated pace of technology will forever change our workplaces.
+These new expectations, together with the accelerated pace of technology will forever change our workplaces.
 Future work will be defined by mobility, immersive technologies, borderless enterprises and collaboration with intelligent machines.

 So how does the future of work impact education today?
 Is our current approach to education and learning effectively paving the road to our child’s future?
 Is print learning still relevant and applicable?

 HP Survey Identifies Parental Focus On Preparing Children For The Future

 To find out how millennial parents define learning in Singapore and how their personalities co-relate to it, HP released its inaugural HP New Asian Learning Experience Study early this year.

 The study revealed that Singapore parents are extremely focused on future-proofing their children – by preparing them for opportunities of the future workplace.
 Amidst the advancements, parents are concerned that their children will be unable to keep up with the pace of change and remain competitive for the future.

 Singapore parents’ biggest worries are the rising cost of living (72%) and that their children will not have the skills for future roles (59%).

 Singapore Parents Prefer A Mix Of Print And Digital Learning Methods

 Do parents still believe in the power of print to enhance learning and education?
 According to the findings, parents believe printed materials will impact their child’s learning more positively than purely digital learning.

 They still see print and digital learning as having different benefits and feel that print is better, especially for activities such as reading comprehension, reading, knowledge of vocabulary, and retention.
 Whereas digital platforms help facilitate creative and critical thinking.